Colombia President Denies Expelling Venezuelas Guaido - UrduPoint

 "After 60 hours on the road to get to Bogota, escaping the persecution of the dictatorship, defying the Maduro regime, they are taking me out of Colombia," he said.

-Foreign Minister Alvaro Leyva claimed Guaido had slipped over the border without Colombian authorities knowing.
+Foreign Minister Leyva said Guaido had slipped over the border without Colombian authorities knowing.

 "Here, we have not closed the doors to anyone, this is not a country that expels, it is a country that simply seeks to have its constitution and law complied with," said Leyva.

-- Call to protest - Under Petro's predecessor, right-wing president Ivan Duque, Colombia had been Guaido's main regional backer, breaking diplomatic ties with Maduro's government.
+Under Petro's predecessor, right-winger Ivan Duque, Colombia had been Guaido's main regional backer, breaking diplomatic ties with Maduro's government.

 The left-wing Petro reversed this decision, taking up instead a leading role in a process aimed at ending Venezuela's crisis through negotiations.